Volunteer potatoes

 What are volunteer potatoes?

-Why are volunteer potatoes a problem?
+Why are volunteer potatoes a problem in sugar beet?

 For the first eight weeks of growth, the sugar-beet crop is extremely uncompetitive, so it must fight with weeds with a high biomass, such as volunteer potatoes, to establish and compete for water and nutrients.